cameronhill1/Skill-of-Living/now.md

 Just because something is written here, it does not mean that it is true or valuable, or even that I believe it to be so.
 It's purely to share what's going on with me right now, in case you're wondering.
 I find it gives meaning to my struggles, and multiplicity to my celebrations.
 ```
+## July 17th 2020

+Ideas I'm playing around with...

+- Money is a narrative (as Yuval Noah Harari points out nicely)...
+But so is TIME :O

+- The silent questions of ego (watch the space after asking these these when thoughts are all over the place):

+"Who do I need to be to get approval?"

+"Who can I NOT be to avoid shame / rejection?"

+- Starting to play with a dynamic session plan, based on how you're feeling / initial HRV.

+- We project our anger and hatred and annoyance outside of us because we don’t want to take responsibility for the fact that we’re hating ourselves now.
+(And / or we just haven’t seen that yet).
+We think we need XYZ, but it’s those conditions that are offensive to our current self.

+- Was super angry (and horny) this morning.
+Resenting the noisiness and distractions.
+Then I went through my singing practice, and man, it was such a release!
+Brought me back to the present.
+It seems that it's still an important part of my days...
+Perhaps the shift that I've been feeling lately is just that I'm not wanting to go all in on it right now, and I'm playing a bit more guitar.

 ## 3.30AM July 16th 2020

 I've been clarifying the structure and format of this site recently.